VanSingco/emailapp/README.md

 ## Email App Installation

-This is are the following steps to run this application to your local machine
+This is are the following steps to run this application on your local machine

 1. Clone the project repository by running this command.